Glossary

 Twill [also Twill Weave, Twill Fabric]

-Twill Fabric Swatch
+Twill Fabric Examples

 Variation